k8wi/Snowflake-Medicare-Part-D-Analytics-Security-Pipeline/README.md

 ## 2. Advanced Enterprise Implementations

-### A. Data Quality & Reconciliation Layer (UAT Audit Framework)
+### A. Data Quality & Reconciliation Layer (Keeping Our Data Clean)
-To prevent downstream reporting corruption, this pipeline features an active auditing framework that logs diagnostic assertions into a `dq_results` audit table.
-A dynamic scorecard view queries the latest execution pass to confirm pipeline health.
+If you put bad data in, you get bad decisions out—especially in healthcare, where a single missing ID or incorrect calculation can break compliance.
+To prevent this, I built an automated safety net directly into the pipeline.

+After every data load, the system automatically runs three self-checks and writes the results to a tracking table.
+A live scorecard view lets us monitor the health of the entire pipeline at a
 * **Reconciliation Checks:**
   1. **NPI Null-Rate Check:** Verifies provider identity completeness in staging.
   2. **Negative Cost Check:** Financial check ensuring no corrupt negative drug costs enter the analytical layer.